-To lodge a building application, you are required to submit Application forms 1 & 2 to a building certifier.
+To lodge a building application, you are required to submit Application form 2 to a building certifier.
 The building certifier that you engage, may be employed by us or may be a private certifier.
 Should you choose to lodge your application with a private certifier, please contact them directly in relation to their requirement for application fees and supporting documentation.

-To lodge your building application with us, the completed application forms 1 and 2 should be accompanied by:
+To lodge your building application with us, the completed application form 2 should be accompanied by:

 - a site plan showing the size of the container, and it's location onsite with respect to all other buildings onsite and at least two boundary lines (the shipping container is to be located on the block in accordance with the acceptable solutions of the Queensland Development Code or Toowoomba Regional Planning Scheme.)